Eliyahu Bakshi-Doron

 Eliyahu Bakshi-Doron (אליהו בקשי דורון; April 5, 1941 – April 12, 2020) was an Israeli rabbi who served as Rishon LeZion (Chief Rabbi of Israel) from 1993 to 2003.
 Prior to that he served as Sephardi Chief Rabbi of Bat Yam and Sephardi Chief Rabbi of Haifa.

 Bakshi-Doron was criticized by Haredi leaders for some of his halakhic (Jewish legal) decisions, and by the Reform movement for his position on assimilation.
 He was known for his promotion of interfaith dialogue and nonviolence.

 Early life and education

 Eliyahu Bakshi-Doron was born in Jerusalem to Ben-Zion Bakshi-Doron, a native of the city, and Tova, an immigrant from Aleppo, Syria.
 He had two brothers and a sister.

 As a young man, Eliyahu studied in several prominent yeshivas of the Religious Zionist movement.
 He continued his education at Yeshivat HaDarom, Hebron Yeshiva, and Kol Ya'akov.
-During this time he began to think of a rabbinic career, and established relationships with leading halakhic figures Rabbis Yosef Shalom Eliashiv, Betzalel Zolty, and Ovadia Yosef.
+During this time he began to think of a rabbinic career, and established relationships with leading halakhic figures Rabbis Yosef Shalom Eliashiv, Bezalel Zolty, and Ovadia Yosef.